grpc/proposal/A79-non-per-call-metrics-architecture.md

 ## Abstract

-Describe a cross-language plugin architecture for collecting non-per-call metrics in the various gRPC implementations.
+Describe a cross-language architecture for collecting non-per-call metrics.

 ## Background